vejendla/shtetlhood-map-leaflet/README.md

 In January 2023, I wanted to learn more about data visualization, and Leaflet.js was a library that was frequently cited in job descriptions.
 Since I already had an interest in this website, I decided to remake the (static) website as an interactive Leaflet.js app.

+# Notes

+Due to CORS request policies, you need to run this program via a local server (such as MAMP) in order to test it.
+See more: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSRequestNotHttp

 # Methodology

 ## Scraping the data